cpfeiffer325/tiny-app-project/README.md

 - Allow users to only create, view, edit and delete their own shortened URLs
 - Encrypt user password and cookies during sessions

+## Getting Started
+- Fork and then clone repository
+- In terminal navigate to tiny-app folder
+- Install all dependencies and dev dependencies using ```npm install```
+- In terminal type ```run npm start``` in the terminal to activate nodemon and server to run the browser
+  - open web browser with http://localhost:8080/register to begin using app

 ## Final Product
 ### Login Screen
 !["Screenshot of register page"](https://github.com/cpfeiffer325/tiny-app-project/blob/master/docs/Registration_Page.png)